 If your first child was born with a neural tube defect, there is a high risk that your second child will too.
 Generally, these women are advised to intake a minimum of 4 mg beginning about a month before conception occurs through to the end of your first trimester.

-It is always wise to consult your doctor to be certain of the amount of folic acid you will require both before and during pregnancy.
-You need not worry about consuming too much because folic acid is actually vitamin that is soluble in water and your body will simply flush out any excess.
+It is always wise to consult your doctor to be sure of the amount of folic acid you will require both before and during pregnancy.
+You need not worry about consuming too much because folic acid is a vitamin that is soluble in water and your body will flush out any excess.

-This does not mean, however, that you should just take it without checking with your doctor as ingesting too much folate can cover up a B-12 deficiency, which is a problem, especially for vegetarian moms-to-be.
+You should take it without checking with your doctor as ingesting too much folate can cover up a B-12 deficiency, which is a problem, especially for vegetarian moms-to-be.

-Taking supplements in addition to folic acid would, in fact be a good move for you.
+Taking supplements in addition to folic acid would be a good move for you.
 However, you can also try eating plenty of foods rich in folate, along with your regular prenatal vitamins for best results.

 Which Foods Contain Folic Acid?